jkp53/web-app-project/DEPLOYING.md

 ## Deploying

 After this configuration process is complete, you are finally ready to "deploy" the application's source code to the Heroku server:
+(Note: Make sure you have committed and pushed to Github before doing this for the first time.)

 ```sh
 git push heroku main